What’s next for HR in Singapore?

 Government grants encourage adoption of online platform services

-For businesses in Singapore, you will be able to tap on several government grants to subsidise the cost of your purchases of up to 80%.
-In addition, workforce singapore is offering an additional subsidy of 90% off out of pocket costs when you actively seek to implement new measures that adopt technological tools and up skill your workforce next year.
-Read more on that here.
+For businesses in Singapore, you will be able to tap on several government grants to subsidise the cost of your purchases.
+In addition, Enterprise Singapore is offering an additional subsidy of 90% off out of pocket costs when you actively seek to implement new measures that adopt technological tools and up skill your workforce next year.

 Adoption of Flexible Work Arrangements